AlexNicolasCode/Consultador-de-CEP/README.md

 ## Description
-CEP Query is a website created to query information from a certain location using ZipCode.
+Consultador de CEP is a website created to query information from a certain location using ZipCode.
 This project was built using NextJS.

 ## Getting Started
 First, run the development server: